 Pursuant to a registration rights agreement entered into on October 22, 2020, the holders of the Founder Shares, Private Placement Warrants and any warrants that may be issued upon conversion of the Working Capital Loans (and any Class A Ordinary Shares issuable upon the exercise of the Private Placement Warrants and warrants that may be issued upon conversion of Working Capital Loans and upon conversion of the Founder Shares) will be entitled to registration rights.
-The holders of these securities are entitled to registration statements filed subsequent to our completion of our initial Business Combination.
+The holders of these securities are entitled to make up to three demands, excluding short form demands, that we register such securities.
+In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial Business Combination.
 However, the registration and shareholder rights agreement provides that we will not permit any registration statement filed under the Securities Act to become effective until termination of the applicable lockup period.
 The registration rights agreement does not contain liquidating damages or other cash settlement provisions resulting from delays in registering the Company's securities.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.